twinleaf/tic-tools/README.md

 ### proxy

 The proxy is run on a serial port and serves TCP access to the sensor.
-Multiple clients may connect and recieve data.
+Multiple clients may connect to port 7855 and recieve data.
 The usage is simply:

   $ bin/proxy /dev/cu.ttyUSB0